 Learning machine learning?
 Specifically trying out neural networks for deep learning?
 You likely have run into the Softmax function, a wonderful activation function that turns numbers aka logits into probabilities that sum to one.
 Softmax function outputs a vector that represents the probability distributions of a list of potential outcomes.
-It’s also a core element used in deep learning classification tasks (more on this soon).
+It’s also a core element used in deep learning classification tasks.
 We will help you understand the Softmax function in a beginner friendly manner by showing you exactly how it works — by coding your very own Softmax function in python.

-This article has gotten really popular — 1800 claps and counting and it is updated constantly.
-Latest update April 4, 2019: updated word choice, listed out assumptions and added advanced usage of Softmax function in Bahtanau Attention for neural machine translation.
-See full list of updates below.
-You are welcome to translate it.
+This article has gotten really popular: 5800+ claps.
+It is updated constantly.
+Latest update Jan 2020 added a TL;DR section for busy souls.
+Dec 2019 (Softmax with Numpy Scipy Pytorch functional.
+Visuals indicating the location of Softmax function in Neural Network architecture.) and full list of updates below.
+Your feedback is welcome!
+You are welcome to translate it and cite it.
 We would appreciate it if the English version is not reposted elsewhere.
-If you want a free read, just use incognito mode in your browser.
 A link back is always appreciated.
 Comment below and share your links so that we can link to you in this article.
-Claps on Medium help us earn $$$.
+Clap for us on Medium.
 Thank you in advance for your support!

 The above Udacity lecture slide shows that Softmax function turns logits [2.0, 1.0, 0.1] into probabilities [0.7, 0.2, 0.1], and the probabilities sum to 1.